agner/agner/README.md

 If `-b` or `--browser` is used, it will also open browser with the specification file in its respective `.agner` repository.

+If `-h` or `--homepage` is present, it will also open browser with the package's homepage.

     agner fetch PACKAGE [DESTDIR] [-v/--version package_version]